The List

 266 Canongate

-A compelling option in the city centre that works for drinks and fresh oysters, a combo meal of small plates or refined treats.
-The décor is simple and sleek; dishes are similar with buttermilk cod, hake ceviche or crab scotch egg.
-Go all out with a seafood platter if you’re celebrating (and feeling flush).
+A compelling option in the city centre that works for cocktails and fresh oysters, a combo meal of small plates or splashing out on a hot shellfish platter.
+It’s a venerable historic spot but the décor is simple and sleek, with dishes to match: think buttermilk cod, hake ceviche, crab Scotch egg.

 This TipList is taken from Eat & Drink 365, our sister mag recommending the best in restaurants, bars, cafés and more across Edinburgh.
 Want a copy?
 It’s available online or across all good stockists in Scotland’s capital.